 Western Writers Of America

-WWA was incorporated in 1953 to promote the literature of the American West.
+Western Writers of America Inc. (WWA) was founded in 1953 to promote the literature of the American West and to recognize the best in Western writing with the prestigious Spur Award and the Western Writers Hall of Fame.
 Like the Western landscape itself, WWA and the books, songs, and stories produced by its members have evolved immensely.

 WWA boasts historians, nonfiction authors, young adult, romance writers, songwriters, poets, and screenwriters for film and television.
 We all have one thing in common—our work in every medium is set in the ever-changing American West.

-Today we have more than 650 members who have garnered awards and made The New York Times best-sellers list.
-Members include C.J.
-Box, Anne Hillerman, Craig Johnson, Tom Clavin, Nancy Plain, Mark Hall-Patton, Thomas Cobb, Chris Enss, Kat Martin, Kirk Ellis, Lucia St. Clair Robson, Johnny D. Boggs, Paul Andrew Hutton and David Morrell.
+Today we have more than 700 members nationwide and around the world.
+Our members include C.J.
+Box, Anne Hillerman, Craig Johnson, Tom Clavin, Nancy Plain, Mark Hall-Patton, Thomas Cobb, Chris Enss, Kat Martin, Kirk Ellis, Lucia St. Robson, Robert Utley, Loren D. Estleman, Max Evans, Johnny D. Boggs, Paul Andrew Hutton, and David Morrell.

 We are proud of our longstanding tradition of helping to support and promote each other’s work, no matter where we find ourselves in our professional lives.
 We are all on the same mission: to create Literature of the West for the World.®